Vanilla & Rooibos Cinnamon Tea Cookies

 There are so many different delicious blends of tea, so why not add a bit of variety and taste to our cookies?
 We loved this recipe for Vanilla Rooibos tea cookies and thought our added Cinnamon spice would give it a nice, subtle edge to the flavour.
 Too much flavour for you?
 Try it without the Vanilla bean.
 Happy Baking!

-Turn dough onto a very lightly floured surface, gather it together, and roll it gently into a log 1.5-inches in diameter.
+- Turn the dough onto a very lightly floured surface, gather it together and roll it gently into a log 1.5-inches in diameter.

 - Sprinkle turbinado sugar on a plate or work surface and roll the cookie dough log in the sugar, making sure to cover the entire surface of the log with sugar.

 - Wrap the log in plastic or wax paper and transfer to the fridge or freezer for at least 30 minutes to chill.
 (You can leave the log in the freezer and slice off cookies one by one, whenever the urge strikes.)

 - When ready to bake, turn on the oven to 375°F and line a baking sheet with parchment or silpat.

 - Remove the log from the fridge or freezer, and cut 1/3-inch slices off the log, rotating the log as you go to ensure that the cookie slices stay round.

 - Transfer the cookies to the prepared baking sheet, leaving 1/2 inch between each (they don't really spread, but they need breathing room to crisp up).